xlzhu0317/orthopedic-surgery-registration/README.md

         o3d.visualization.draw_geometries([ref_pcd, src_pcd_transformed], window_name=f"After - {scene_name}")
 ```

-It is worth noting that the test results are saved in the ./output/orthopedic/features/test
+It is worth noting that the test results are saved in the ./output as npz format

 ## Acknowledgements

-The code is heavily borrowed from [Geotansformer](https://github.com/qinzheng93/GeoTransformer).
+The code is heavily borrowed from [Geotansformer](https://github.com/qinzheng93/GeoTransformer) [KPConv](https://github.com/HuguesTHOMAS/KPConv-PyTorch) [DCP](https://github.com/WangYueFt/dcp/blob/master/model.py).
 We thank the authors for their excellent work!